SethMMorton/natsort/docs/source/howitworks.rst

 +++++++++++++++++++++++++++++

-`Thousands separator support`_ is a problem that I knew would someday be requested but had decided to push off till a rainy day.
-One day it finally rained and I decided to tackle the problem.
+`Thousands separator support`_ is a problem that I knew would someday be requested but had decided to push off until a rainy day.
+One day it finally rained, and I decided to tackle the problem.

 So what is the problem?
 Consider the number ``1,234,567`` (assuming the ``','`` is the thousands separator).
 Try to run that through :func:`int`